gritzko/replicated.cc/progress/04Apr19/index.md

     * RDT-spec: some RDTs had to be reworked to make them chain compression friendly.
 That is partly [documented](http://replicated.cc/rdts/rga).
       Although, a proper formal bit-precise specification is future work.
     * RDT-algo: finished parts are frozen.
-The key element here is the iterator-heap merge algorithm.
+The key element is the `O(NlogN)` iterator-heap merge algorithm.
     * RDT-code: a variety of RDTs still need to be implemented.

 3. Replica: theory solved, implementation in progress.

-    * Replica-spec: stable parts are the RocksDB-based key-value storage, connection state machine.
+    * Replica-spec: some parts are stable (the key-value storage layout, connection state machine).
 The branch machinery is reasonably stable.
     * Replica-algo: patch production and data deduplication will need some work, the rest is reasonably stable.
     * Replica-code: [progressing](https://github.com/gritzko/ron-cxx/db/).
       The implementation is done in C++ for two reasons.
+First, to integrae with RocksDB which does all the heavylifting for us.
-First, we need deep integration with RocksDB.
-Second, we will need bindings to higher level languages later on.
+      Second, to make bindings to higher level languages the usual way.

 Informally speaking, the goal of the first half of the project was to make our LEGO bricks; a manageable coherent codebase we can build upon.
 In the